Diocese of Crookston: History

-St. Mary's Mission at Red Lake was established in 1858 on the Red Lake Reservation to serve the Chippewa/Ojibwe people in the region.
+St. Mary's Mission at Red Lake was established in 1858 on the Red Lake Reservation to serve the Ojibwe/Chippewa people in the region.
+In 1902, the Sisters of Saint Benedict from Duluth opened St. Vincent's Hospital in Crookston.

 1900 to 1960

 The Diocese of Crookston was erected on December 31, 1909, by Pope Pius X with territory taken from the Archdiocese of Saint Paul.
 The pope named Timothy J. Corbett of Saint Paul as the first bishop of Crookston.
 During his 28-year tenure, Corbett established over 50 churches and 12 schools through soliciting funds.
 In 1913, he dedicated the first Cathedral of the Immaculate Conception in Crookston.
-Corbett resigned in 1938.
+In 1920, the Sisters of Saint Benedict opened a motherhouse in Crookston, establishing themselves as a separate order.
+Corbett resigned as bishop of Crookston in 1938.

-Pope Pius XI in 1938 named John Peschges of the Diocese of Winona to be the second bishop of Crookston.
+Pope Pius XI named John Peschges of the Diocese of Winona to be the second bishop of Crookston in 1938.
 Peschges established the Confraternity of Christian Doctrine, a program of religious courses for rural youth, in the diocese and founded other organizations for agricultural development.

-After Peschges died in 1944, Pope Pius XII in 1945 appointed Monsignor Francis Schenk of Saint Paul to succeed him.
+After Peschges died in 1944, Pope Pius XII appointed Monsignor Francis Schenk of Saint Paul to succeed him the next year.
 During his tenure in Crookston, Schenk established over 30 new churches, founded Our Northland Diocese newspaper, and organized diocesan offices of the Catholic Social Service Agency and the Catholic Youth Organization.
 He also founded summer boarding schools for children of the thousands of Mexican migrant workers who worked in the diocese.
-In 1960, Peschges became bishop of the Diocese of Duluth.
+Schenk was named bishop of the Diocese of Duluth in 1960.

 1960 to 2007

 The next bishop of Crookston was Lawrence Glenn of Duluth, appointed by Pope John XXIII in 1960.
 Glenn retired as bishop ten years later.
 To succeed Glenn, Pope Paul VI named Kenneth Povish of the Diocese of Saginaw in 1970.
-During his five-year tenure, Povish implemented the reforms of the Second Vatican Council, establishing parish councils in each parish and a pastoral council for the diocese.
+During his five-year tenure, Povish implemented the liturgical reforms of the Second Vatican Council of the early 1960s.
+These included establishing parish councils in each parish and a pastoral council for the diocese.
 He also supported liturgical reform and the ecumenical movement.

 Povish became bishop of the Diocese of Lansing in 1975.
 Paul VI replaced him in 1976 in Crookston with Victor Balke from the Diocese of Springfield in Illinois.
 In 1990, Balke dedicated the current Cathedral of the Immaculate Conception.
-He retired in 2007.
+He retired as bishop of Crookston in 2007.